Kucoin/kucoin-api-docs/source/localizable/index.html.md

 <aside class="spacer16"></aside>
 <aside class="spacer8"></aside>

-## Selecting a Timestamp
+### Selecting a Timestamp

-The **KC-API-TIMESTAMP** header MUST be number of **milliseconds** since Unix Epoch in UTC.
+The **KC-API-TIMESTAMP** header MUST be number of **milliseconds** since Unix Epoch in UTC. e.g. 1547015186532

 Decimal values are allowed, e.g. 1547015186532.
 But you need to be aware that timestamp between match and order is **nanosecond**.

-Your timestamp must be within **5 seconds** of the API service time or your request will be considered expired and rejected.
-We recommend using the time endpoint to query for the API [server time](/#time) if you believe there many be a time difference between your server and the API servers.
+The difference between your timestamp and the API service time must be less than **5 seconds** , or your request will be considered expired and rejected.
+We recommend using the time endpoint to query for the API [server time](/#time) if you believe there may be time skew between your server and the API server.

-# FAQ

-## Invalid Sign

-* Check if your API-KEY, API-SECRET and API-PASSPHRASE are correct
-* Check the content String: timestamp + method + requestEndpoint + body
-* Check whether the timestamp in header is the same with the content above
-* Check whether you are using the correct encoding in your signature, e.g. base64
-* Check Whether the get request is submitted as a form
-* Check whether the content-type of POST request is application/json and charset=utf-8

-##Apply Withdraw
-* memo<br/>
-Some of the currencies have the memo field，and the memo could be named as tag or paymentId in other platforms<br/>
-For currencies without memo, the memo should not be sent when you apply withdraw via API, otherwise, you will get the message: kucoin incorrect withdrawal address
-* amount<br/>
-amount needs to meet the withdrawal precision of the currency.
-Precision can be obtained by [Withdrawals Quotas] (#get-withdrawal-quotas)<br/>
-The amount must be an integer multiple of the withdrawal accuracy.
-If it is 0, it can only be an integer.

-## .net SDK
-* POST Request Invalid Sign<br/>
-"{\"code\":\"400005\",\"msg\":\"Invalid KC-API-SIGN\"}"<br/>
-There is a bug in the code:<br/>
- var response = body == null ? await _restRepo.PostApi<ApiResponse<T>, SortedDictionary<string, object>>(url, body, headers) : await _restRepo.PostApi<ApiResponse<T>>(url, headers);<br/>
-fixed:<br/>
- var response = body != null ? await _restRepo.PostApi<ApiResponse<T>, SortedDictionary<string, object>>(url, body, headers) : await _restRepo.PostApi<ApiResponse<T>>(url, headers);

-## WebSocket
-* Max Subscription is 100 topics for one connection;
-* Token is valid for 24 hours;
-* Up to 10 connections per user;
-* Up to 100 messages every 10 seconds from the client;
-* Subscribing one symbol means subscribing a topic; (e.g.Topic: /market/level3:{symbol},{symbol}...)

-## 403  Error

-403 "The request could not be satisfied.
-Bad Request" from Amazon CloudFront<br/>

-* Check whether the request is HTTPS
-* Remove the RequestBody from the GET request

 # User
-You need to sign the request to use the private user API.
+Signature is required for this part.

 # User Info

-##Get User Info of all Sub-Accounts##
+##Get User Info of all Sub-Accounts

 ```json
 [{